Nimo

 Chromatography resolves similar compounds by differing affinities to stationary and mobile phases.

-Magnetic separation works only for magnetic materials; use other methods for non-magnetic components.
+Magnetic separation works for magnetic materials; use other methods for non-magnetic components.

 Centrifugation speeds up sedimentation but requires balanced rotors and suitable equipment.

-Azeotropes prevent complete separation by simple distillation; alternative methods or additives may be necessary.
+Azeotropes prevent complete separation by simple distillation; alternatives may be necessary.

 Controlled cooling in crystallisation yields purer crystals than rapid cooling.